jbismans/fortinet-azure-arm/playground/Active-Passive-APPGW/README.md

 1. The client will do the request on the public frontend IP of the Azure standard public load balancer.
 2. The Azure standard public load balancer will have a load balancing rule, with the floating IP option enabled, configured with the private "WAN" IP's of both FortiGates as backend.
 The Azure standard public load balancer will determine which FortiGate is active and which one is passive using health probes.
 Only the active FortiGate will respond to the health probes and so the Azure standard public load balancer will only send the request to the active FortiGate.
 3. Because the floating IP option is enabled on the load balancing rule, the FortiGate will have a VIP with the public frontend IP of the Azure standard public load balancer configured as "External IP address" and with the private frontend of the Azure Application Gateway as "Mapped IP address".
-Apply source NAT on this traffic when using Application Gateway v2 is mandatory.
+Applying source NAT on this traffic when using Application Gateway v2 is mandatory.
 4. The Azure Application Gateway will process the traffic and send it to the configured backend server.
 The source IP of the traffic will be the IP of the Azure Application Gateway instance.
 5. The server will directly reply to the Azure Application Gateway.
 6. The Azure Application Gateway will respond directly to the active FortiGate because source NAT was applied on the request.